Linting, Formatting, and Pre-commit Setup in NextJS

 Mario Gunawan

-I'm a passionate mobile / web developer.
-Writing articles about software development, mainly about flutter and react.
+I'm a mobile / web developer.
+I'm mostly writing articles about software development.